-Network graphs, also known as knowledge graphs, can help determine connections between entities.
-They offer a way to depict things and the relationships between them.
+Network graphs, also known as knowledge graphs, can help determine connections between different entities.
+In both commercial and defense operations, they offer a way to depict resources and the relationships between them across different domains.

 These graphs represent a collection of interlinked entities organized into contexts via linking and semantic metadata.
-They build a framework for data integration and analysis.
+They build a framework for data integration and analysis across a range of systems.

 Having the ability to do this can provide more context around metrics recorded from a network system.
-By leveraging these graphs, you can enhance your understanding of the data.
-As a result, you could gain a competitive edge.
+By leveraging these graphs, users at all levels can enhance their understanding of the data and gain a competitive edge.

 Networks Are Everywhere

 If you consider the common notion of networks, you’ll realize they are everywhere, both in the virtual and real worlds.
 The internet is just an extensive network of computing devices.
-Road systems are also networks in how they intersect with one another.
+Transportation and logistics routes also function as interconnected supply networks that sustain operations.

-On smaller scales, businesses all have networks of data.
-By leveraging only standard business intelligence approaches, you only see the metrics; network or knowledge graphs open up the possibility of deeper analysis.
+On smaller scales, organizations all have networks of operational data.
+By leveraging only standard reporting or static dashboard approaches, you only see isolated metrics; network or knowledge graphs open up the possibility of deeper operational analysis and situational awareness.

 The Main Components